thematters/traveloggers-contracts/README.md

 - `contractAddress`: address of NFT contract
 - `infuraIPFSId`: Project ID of Infura IPFS
 - `infuraIPFSSecret`: Project Secret of Infura IPFS
+- `coinmarketcapKey`: use Coinmarketcap API to get price of ETH and estimate gas cost
+- `etherscanKey`: use Etherscan API to verify the contract

 ## Development